 4. Positive-Sum, not Zero-Sum

-- Document all interests and objective, define desired functions, applied metrics, and trade-offs rejected as unnecessary, in favour of finding a solution that enables multi-functionality.
+- Document all interests and objectives, define desired functions, applied metrics, and trade-offs rejected as unnecessary, in favor of finding a solution that enables multi-functionality.

 5. End-to-End Security – Full Data Lifecycle Protection

 Privacy and Security go hand in hand.
 Securing data from the collection point to complete data deletion is essential to maintaining privacy.